billgufran/pomodoro-timer/README.md

 ﻿# pomodoro-timer
+A pomodoro timer web app

 ### To Do:
-For Dicoding needs
-- Adding modal
-- Adjust margins and paddings

-Personal
-- Implement bootstrap
 - Adjustable time right from the time display
 - Add blurred background effect for modal
-- Implement alarm sound
+- Implement alarm sound and notification